rcos/rcos-handbook/docs/mentoring/replacement.md

 If a coordinator leaves at any point during the semester, a new coordinator may be selected from the current mentors.
 Any mentors considered must have at least 1-2 semesters' worth of mentorship experience.

-If a coordinator resigns or is terminated due to Code of Conduct violations, faculty advisors must select a new coordinator to prevent conflicts of interest.
+If a coordinator resigns or is terminated due to severe and repeated Code of Conduct violations, faculty advisors must select a new coordinator to prevent conflicts of interest.

 In all other circumstances, the current coordinators, including the coordinator leaving, may assist in selecting a new coordinator.

+Since coordinators are mentors as well, the mentor replacement policy below outlines the protocol for choosing a new mentor or moving mentors between small groups.

 ## Replacing Mentors